Hiobos/Flashcard-GUI-APP/README.md

 <h1>Flashcard app</h1><br>
 <h3>Features:<br>
--Change the flashcards, user can sawp csv file with their own. first row should contain language to learn and native language of the user after a comma after that each row should be word in foreign lnguage and then in native, example file<br><br>
+-Change the flashcards, user can swap csv file with their own. first row should contain language to learn and native language of the user after a comma, after that each row should be first word in foreign lnguage and second in native, example of such csv file<br><br>
 French,English<br>
 partie,part<br>
 histoire,history<br>